stablestud/stablestud.org/README.md

 ## Other
 This project is based on the [Start Bootstrap - Creative](https://github.com/BlackrockDigital/startbootstrap-creative) template.<br>
-For the footer im using [AutoFooter](https://github.com/AndreaCioccarelli/AutoFooter).
+For the footer I'm using [AutoFooter](https://github.com/AndreaCioccarelli/AutoFooter).